PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 optimizer = optim.Adadelta(ddp_model.parameters(), lr=args.lr)
 ```

 More on `local_rank` below.
-In short, this is the GPU index.
+In short, this is the GPU index which ranges from `0` to `N-1` where `N` is the number of allocated GPUs per node.

-One also needs to ensure that a different batch is sent to each GPU:
+One also needs to ensure that a different batch is processed by each GPU:

 ```python
 train_sampler = torch.utils.data.distributed.DistributedSampler(dataset1, num_replicas=world_size, rank=rank)